 There are a few more questions you still should ask yourself in your takedown request.
 Unfortunately, if you answer “YES” to any of the questions below – you should focus your energy elsewhere while attempting to improve your personal brand.

 - Is the owner of this content anonymous or spiteful?
-It would be great if you could just email someone and they would immediately remove this negative content, no questions asked.
+It would be great if you could just email someone, and they would immediately remove this negative content, no questions asked.
 That’s obviously the ideal situation, and while it is possible to get content removed, there are some known risks and issues associated with taking this route.
-If you’re dealing with an anonymous or spiteful troll, then proceed with caution.
-Asking this kind of person to remove the offending may not go as planned.
+If you’re dealing with an anonymous or spiteful troll, proceed with caution.
+Asking this kind of person to remove the offending content may not go as planned.
 There is always the chance that the owner not only refuses to take the content down… but could make the situation worse for you.
-Depending on the particular circumstances regarding your negative results, if you are dealing with somebody who has it out for you, there is always the chance that this person will choose to make it worse for you by becoming even more active and retaliate against you online.
+Depending on the particular circumstances regarding your negative results, if you are dealing with somebody who has it out for you, there is always the chance that this person will choose to make it worse for you by becoming even more active and retaliating against you online.
 We have seen this happen many times, so it’s a smart idea to take a moment and analyze the situation.
-Sometimes it’s better left alone when it comes to contacting the site owner, and spending your time on other strategies to bury negative Google results.
+Sometimes, it’s better left alone when it comes to contacting the site owner and spending your time on other strategies to bury negative Google results.

-What needs to be pointed out is that many people jump to this option, but don’t think about the possible downsides of requesting content removal.
+What needs to be pointed out is that many people jump to this option but don’t think about the possible downsides of requesting content removal.

 Option 2.
-Pay for a service that claims to “instantly fix your negative search results”.
+Pay for a service that claims to “instantly fix your negative search results.”

 If someone says that they can fix your online reputation overnight, RUN!